Catalina Island Conservancy

 Camping and Accommodations

 For a closer encounter with nature, you can choose from several campgrounds managed by the Conservancy.
 Hermit Gulch Campground is the closest to Avalon and provides amenities such as BBQs and showers.
-More remote options include Black Jack Campground and Little Harbor Campground.
+More remote options for camping on Catalina Island include Black Jack Campground and Little Harbor Campground.
 If you prefer more comfort, consider the hotels and vacation rentals in Avalon and Two Harbors.

 Guided Tours and Activities